qydchen/SafeHavn/docs/component-hierarchy.md

 **HomesContainer**
 - Header
-- Homes - HomesContainer will hold an array of Homes.
-Unlike AirBnB's pagination, the homes will be infinite scroll.
+- Homes - HomesContainer will hold an array of Homes based on the bounds of the map.
+Limit 40-50ish.
 - Map - Will hold the Google Map that will feature automatic search and populate the search into Homes.
 - Search
 - Sorting/Filter